-23. The goals for reading proficiency are for English reading only, is that correct?
+12. The goals for reading proficiency are for English reading only, is that correct?
 Could this lead to conflict in schools where native language is strongly integrated into curricula?

 The Reads Act applies to all state-funded schools serving kindergarten through grade three and includes world and Native languages.
-DEED will work to support districts with World and Native Language programs upon request.

-24. What will be the recourse for districts unable to meet requirements of the Reads Act?

-Alaska Department of Education and Early Development realizes that requirements of the Reads Act will be a process.
-They will work to support districts in implementation.
+- 13. What will be the recourse for districts unable to meet requirements of the Reads Act? - Alaska Department of Education and Early Development realizes that requirements of the Reads Act will be a process.
+They will work to support districts in implementation. - 14.
+Will a parent/family handout about the Reads Act Requirement and Regulations be made available to districts and community stakeholders?